-Clare Mullen – Deputy Director
+Clare Mullen – Executive Director

 Clare joined HCC in September 2018.
 Her background is in change management and communications in the health and social care sector in the UK and Australia.
 At the WA Department of Health she worked with Health Networks, Activity Based Funding and Management and in the safety and quality team.
 At the WA Primary Health Alliance she was the Operations Manager for Perth North Primary Health Network.
 In the UK, she worked on a national frontline leadership program in the National Health Service which brought frontline staff and consumers together to work on improving health services in their local area.